vmware/vic/doc/user_doc/vic_installation/vch_installer_examples.md

 This example deploys a virtual container host with the following configuration:

-- Specifies the user name, password, datacenter, cluster, image store, bridge network, and name for the virtual container host.
+- Specifies the user name, password, datacenter, cluster, thumbprint, image store, bridge network, and name for the virtual container host.
 - Directs external, management, and Docker API traffic to network 1, network 2, and network 3 respectively.
 Note that the network names are wrapped in quotes, because they contain spaces.
 Use single quotes if you are using `vic-machine` on a Linux or Mac OS system and double quotes on a Windows system.
 - Designates a distributed port group named `vic-containers` for use by container VMs that are run with the `--net` option.
 - Gives the container network the name `vic-container-network`, for use by Docker.

 <pre>vic-machine<i>-darwin</i><i>-linux</i><i>-windows</i> create
 --target 'Administrator@vsphere.local':<i>password</i>@<i>vcenter_server_address</i>/dc1
+--thumbprint <i>certificate_thumbprint</i>
 --compute-resource cluster1
 --image-store datastore1
 --bridge-network vic-bridge